braxpark/2D-ShadowCasting/README.md

 # 2D-Raytracer
-Dynamic 2D-Raytracing application that uses the GJK algorithm for ray collisions.
+2D Ray-Marching Program that allows for realtime simulation of primitive lighting.
+Utilizes the GJK algorithm for ray collisions.